sureshm92/TestProject/release-info/PostDeploymentSteps_4.0.md

      * Verification step: Make screenshot this setting.
      * One column on the layout put Component “Messages Page” and click “Publish”
      * Verification step: Make screenshot this setting.
+2) Change First login Page and add thia page in profile